 Providers of Home and Community-Based Services (HCBS) are required to maintain financial records and service documentation on each waiver participant, including name of participant, participant's MO HealthNet identification number, name of individual(s) who delivered the service, date service was rendered, and units of service provided.
 Services provided through the waiver must be prior authorized by the Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS) staff.
 Prior Authorizations (PAs) are based on agreed-upon services established during the service planning process.
-Authorized services are forwarded to Department of Social Services, MO HealthNet Division's (MHD) fiscal agent via an electronic system.
-Providers bill claims to and subsequently receive payment directly from MHD as reimbursement.
+Authorized services are forwarded to MO HealthNet Division's (MHD) fiscal agent via an electronic system.
+The authorization is provided to the provider selected by the participant so the provider is aware of the authorization level and is equipped to train the participant in oversight of service delivery maintenance, etc.

+Providers subsequently receive payment directly from MHD as reimbursement.
 MHD makes a Remittance Advice indicating the disposition of billed claims available to providers.